 Knee Ligament Injuries

 Knee injuries are common in auto accidents.
-This is because knees are more prone than the other parts of the body to serious damage from external force.
+This is because knees are more prone than the other parts of the body to serious damage from an external force.
 Knee injuries may range from a minor strain in the ligament to serious sprains or tears affecting the victim’s ability to stand on his own feet.
 If you suffer a partial tear of the ligament, it is not a serious injury and the symptoms may go away with time.
 However, complete tears of the connective tissues in the knee are more serious injuries and may require long-term treatment.
 If an accident causes injuries to multiple ligaments of the knee, the victim should seek expert medical advice as soon as possible.
 Such injuries may result in serious complications, including nerve damage and difficulty in the blood supply.

 Back Ligament Injuries

 A car accident may also cause back ligament injuries.
-This type injury is often caused by a sprain or strain in the ligaments in the back.
+This type of injury is often caused by a sprain or strain in the ligaments in the back.
 In some cases, these injuries may cause serious spinal damage.
 Some symptoms of spine injury include severe and ongoing pain, weakness in lower extremities, and bladder dysfunction.

 Neck Ligament Injuries

 Commonly known as whiplash, this type of injury occurs when the ligaments in the neck suffer a heavy blow or hit some solid objects inside the car.
 This may also be caused by any forceful jerk when the car stops or suddenly moves forward or backward.
-These types of injuries are common in rear end accidents and head on collisions.
+These types of injuries are common in rear-end accidents and head-on collisions.

 Common Treatment Methods for Connective Tissue Injuries

 If you suffer any injury in the knees, back or neck, you should seek medical attention immediately.
 Depending on the severity of the injury, your doctor may leave you after first aid treatment.
 Minor injuries go away with time.
 You just need to take rest.
 Your doctor may prescribe you anti-inflammatory medicines and/or physical therapy.
-If a ligament tears, the doctor may recommend a surgery.
+If a ligament tears, the doctor may recommend surgery.

 Speak With a St. Louis Car Crash Attorney